 I’ve been living and driving in Vancouver for a little over two-and-a-half years, and haven’t once wished that I had a car of my own.
-That’s not to say that there aren’t times when having four wheels is useful (moving house, grocery shopping, border runs), but that these needs can all be met by Vancouver’s car sharing providers.
+That’s not to say that there aren’t times when having four wheels is useful (moving house, grocery shopping, border runs), but these needs can all be met a car share in Vancouver.

 Whichever option you go with, choosing to car share in Vancouver offers the opportunity to reserve a specific vehicle online, which you lock and unlock via an electronic fob.
 Inside you’ll find the keys to the vehicle, which you can then hire by the minute, hour or day.
 No crippling tax or insurance payments, no hundreds-of-dollars services, and no paying through the roof for a parking space in your building.